 In addition to helping us maintain our food-forward-thinker status, tapenade was ridiculously easy to make.
 Just open three cans or jars, place the contents in the food processor with some seasonings, and pulse.

-Delicious with wine, beer and cocktails, these recipes are a reason to invite friends and neighbors for a casual get-together.
+Delicious with wine, beer, and cocktails, these recipes are a reason to invite friends and neighbors for a casual get-together.
 Or make them for Mother’s Day.

-BLACK OLIVE TAPENADE RECIPE
+RECIPE #1: BLACK OLIVE TAPENADE RECIPE (OR ARTICHOKE HEART TAPENADE)

-You can substitute green olives for the black olives (some people use a half cup of each).
+You can substitute green olives for black olives (some people use a half cup of each).
 If you don’t like anchovies, leave them out.
-If you don’t like anchovies and tuna, you can substitute artichoke hearts, cooked eggplant, mushrooms, red bell peppers or sundried tomatoes.
+If you don’t like anchovies and tuna, you can substitute artichoke hearts, cooked eggplant, mushrooms, red bell peppers, or sundried tomatoes.
 This is an easy recipe to customize to your own preferences.

 If you don’t like black olives, here’s a recipe for green olive tapenade.